awsugblr/awsugblr/src/pages/blog/2021-01-14-jan-meetup-deploy-okd-aws.md

 ### Register for the meetup

 Register for the event on [Meetup](https://www.meetup.com/awsugblr/events/275581564/).
-Livestream link will be updated soon.
+Join us on YouTube [here](https://www.youtube.com/watch?v=2vGiumOtI9w)

 ## Join the community